RaphaelBecker/tradingJournal/README.md

 ## Installation

 Together, let's build a better, smarter, and more efficient trading environment for everyone.
 Join us on this exciting journey!

+## Improvements planned

+* dont show classification in dataframe columns (not possible)
+* add technical analysis picture to trade ()
+* add back and restore function
+* add Installation description also with Docker
+* add tax and fee in %
+* make comparison chart capable with different y-axis
+* memorize chart settings like
+* Grouping manage trades more space efficient
+* Refactor code, split into modules